MacDoland/technical-test-front-end-main/README.md

 * In resources/js/schema/endpoints.tsx I define a number of api rest end points that all are currently hard coded to localhost - I would like to replace with an env variable for being able to deploy the app into different environments

+* Same as above for e2e tests - currently hardcoded to localhost

 * login validation is very basic and could be made more meaningful for the user

+* generally the presentation - which I felt got the briefest of passes